 My Personal Guidelines

-• I use the NANPA Ethics Guidelines and ABA Code of Ethics as models.
-And, I’m in permanent, continuing education on animal behavior and natural history, to better understand the wildlife I photograph.
+• I use the NANPA Ethics Guidelines and the Audubon Guide to Ethical Photography as models.
+I’m in permanent, continuing education on animal behavior and natural history, to better understand the wildlife I photograph.

 • I photograph with long lenses, my primary wildlife lens being the Oly 300mm f/4 (which has an effective 600mm reach)

 • I don’t bait or lure wild animals like owls or foxes, a practice common in some areas

 • I don’t use calls or decoys, electronic or other

 • I’m cautious about (and generally avoid) nesting/denning areas

 • In macro photography of insects, all photos are taken as I find them, in their natural settings, no staging.